-The company has assessed that the adoption of IFRS 9 and IFRS 15 has had no material impact on the financial statements for either the current year or prior years.
+The company has assessed that the adoption of IFRS 16 and IFRIC 23 has had no material impact on the financial statements for either the current year or prior years.

-1.3 Standards and interpretations issued but not yet applied
+1.3 New standards, interpretations and amendments not yet effective

-There are a number of standards and interpretations which have been issued by the International Accounting Standards Board that are effective in future accounting periods that the company has decided not to adopt early.
-The most significant of these is:
+There are a number of standards, amendments to standards, and interpretations which have been issued by the IASB that are effective in future accounting periods that the group has decided not to adopt early.
+The following amendments are effective for periods beginning on or after 1 January 2020: